Jrdevangel/people/Readme.md

 # Functionality

 Two instances of the People class are created (people1 and people2) with different details.
-It calls the printData() method to display the information for both people.GU
+It calls the printData() method to display the information for both people.